daattali/beautiful-jekyll/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

 # Requirement Workshop: Elicitation Technique

 The first thing is, what is a requirement workshop?

 Ultimately, it's a structured meeting that involves multiple different groups and users.
 So it involves the end users, your subject matter experts, both that could be from the business, it also could be from the technology side the IT side.
-Any type of business people that are going to be making decisions
+Any type of business people that are going to be making decisions.

 So if you have teams in different departments that are having this solution that's going to meet both of their needs, this requirement elicitation technique is nice to build to get them in the room and work through and hash out some of the requirements.

 This type of elicitation techniques pulls those groups together and allows you to ask the question to get both sides verify and validate that the requirements don't conflict each other and come to a consensus much quicker.
 So it's working to define, clarify and complete requirements as most of the elicitation techniques are.

 So you start this meeting at a really broad level.
-So you have an agenda, a topic that you're looking to identify and attack.
-We learned in the brainstorming elicitation, you're not really coming up with the final requirements, right, you're just more getting ideas and you're not diving into the details.
+You have an agenda, a topic that you're looking to identify and attack.
+We learned in the brainstorming elicitation, you're not really coming up with the final requirements, right?
+You're just getting ideas and you're not diving into the details.
 Requirement workshop is the exact opposite.
 You should be diving into the details, you should be coming down and making some decisions based on the information that's gathered.

 So there's a few different types of requirement workshop, a lot of it it's more around what you're looking to gather and the type of project you have.

-The first type is a formal requirements workshop.
+The first type is a **formal requirements workshop**.
 So this is a highly structured and formal meeting where you invite the stakeholders, you have a really strict agenda that you're looking to follow and you're having a formal sit down meeting that you're going to discuss these requirements.
 You also have a carefully selected group of stakeholders, you want to make sure that you're adding people that have value and that are going to provide good input to the project and to this particular requirement discussion without derailing it.

 Ultimately, what that means is you're identifying, validating, clarifying and finalizing some requirements and getting those documented in the requirements document.
 That's the most common workshop.

-So the next one is the process, the business process improvement workshop.
+So the next one is the process, the **business process improvement workshop**.
 This one, you're actually diving into a specific process, it could be their as-is process, it could be you know, you could be diving into their as-is process and you're working to help mold that into the to-be process.
 And so you have them in the room and you're going to be doing, you're going to be working through and identifying what those process improvements are.

 You write the action or event on (Sticky Note) there and stick it on the board.
 And they say OK, what do you do next and you put that on the board, so ultimately on the board, what you have is this kind of process flow out of the post-it notes and then you're able to move them around, if people aren't agreeing you can move around without having to erase or redraw anything, it's very easy to move them around.

-The third one is agile requirements workshops, you can kind of guess, that's utilized in an agile environment.
+The third one is **agile requirements workshops**. you can kind of guess, that's utilized in an agile environment.
 And those are usually a little bit more unstructured and informal.
 So as you know, with agile you have to kind of the product backlog and the requirements as part of the sprint that you're working through.
 This is generally used at the beginning of the project to understand with the full scope is and start to write out some of those initial requirements that will be used as part of the project.

-So what are some of the advantages and disadvantages, the pros and cons of using this?
+## So, what are some of the advantages and disadvantages, the pros and cons of using this?

-So looking at the advantages, it helps you actually really get into the details and there are the real requirements, it's not perceived requirements or guessed out requirements like brainstorming.
+## So, looking at the advantages,

+it helps you actually really get into the details and there are the real requirements, it's not perceived requirements or guessed out requirements like brainstorming.
 You have decision makers.
 Also, you have a better chance of valid requirement and creating consensus.
 In addition, the requirement accuracy from these are much quicker and also you're able to get that confirmation.

 You can pull a big group of people together and gather good requirements and document right after it because of the structure of the requirement workshop.
 We are able to document that out and send that out to the group for their review and to send back in case you captured anything incorrectly.
 So it's a little bit more immediate both in decisions, as well as feedback back to the users.
 You kind of show them how they have helped.

-So what are some disadvantages?
+## So what are some disadvantages?

 Well, it's hard to get the right stakeholders in the room at the same time and this goes for any type of meeting.
 You're pulling in a lot of different stakeholders from a lot of different divisions, departments, levels to be able to get all of them available for an hour or two hours to have a requirements workshop is difficult.
 So it is little bit harder.
 And expensive too.
 Also, there are some logistical issues due to location.
 The next thing is as a disadvantage is the facilitator needs to be strong because if they don't do a good job facilitating, if they don't do a good job of guiding the discussion, the discussion can go off track and waste everyone's time.

-So what are some best practices?
-And these are best practices that I've come up with in utilizing requirement workshops.
+## So, what are some best practices?

+And these are best practices that We can come up with in utilizing requirement workshops.
 It help in those projects that are larger in size when they have multiple groups that can bring the groups together.

 Number one thing is, you need to determine the type of workshop ahead of time.
 In addition, as always when you're getting a group of people together you want to be very clear on what the objective of that meeting is and be very clear on what that session will deliver in the end.

-What are the end deliverables?
-How will it help?
-And what problems are you ultimately solving?
-Why did you bring all these people together to have this discussion?
+- What are the end deliverables?
+- How will it help?
+- And what problems are you ultimately solving?
+- Why did you bring all these people together to have this discussion?
-It's really important for everybody to understand what everybody else is talking about and the best way and you've heard it a probably a million times, as a visual or a picture is worth a thousand words, and that really rings true here.
+  It's really important for everybody to understand what everybody else is talking about and the best way and you've heard it a probably a million times, as _a visual or a picture is worth a thousand words_, and that really rings true here.

 Writing requirement in word, you can definitely do that in a smart way.
 But writing that in a way that everybody can understand within a meeting can be a little bit difficult, so it's nice to use some type of visual models, whether it's the post-it notes to identify that process or whether you're creating some quick models, a Venn diagram or maybe just a quick view of kind of a visualization of that requirement how that could be solved.

-The next thing I kind of alluded to this, the facilitator should be experienced, you shouldn't be throwing a junior.
+The next thing everyone kind of alluded to this, the facilitator should be experienced, you shouldn't be throwing a junior.

 The next thing is don't invite everybody.
 You need to make sure grabbing one or two people out of those key areas and pull them into the room.
 Target between 8 to 12 people.

 The last thing is you need to remember you're an analyst, not a facilitator, so you're not there to take the order.
 You need to be bringing your experience and expertise to the table and kind of working through and massaging these requirements.

 If there's requirements that are conflicting with other requirements, call that out in this meeting, this is the perfect time to address those conflicting requirements and to come up with a solution for it.

 # Interviewing: Elicitation Technique